nicoencarnacion/resources/WORKFLOW.md

 - Group layers.
 If possible, convert them to Symbols.
 Keep everything neat and tidy!
 - Use [Craft](https://www.invisionapp.com/craft) and [Auto Layout](https://animaapp.github.io/Auto-Layout/).
 It will make your life easier!
+- Keep a folder with different assets organized into subfolders (e.g. food, avatars, office, etc.).
+This is especially useful when you're using [Craft's Data](https://www.invisionapp.com/craft), a plugin that helps you pull real content from a range of sources and place it directly in your design.

 ## Sketch-Zeplin Workflow
 - Be sure there are no rogue text fields in your design as this tends to show up in Zeplin